Mohamed-yasser-eisa/Embedded_Linux_Diploma/sessions_notes/session_notes/sessions notes.md

   * What happen when you open a terminal instance?
     * A proccess will be created. (takes CUP time/memory in RAM).
     * Terminal will take a command as input from the user like: (cp - ls - grep - mkdir - ....).
-    * Terminal will route to another application that will execute the command, the application is **shell (think of it as programming languages)** then shell will use **bash (think of it as specific type of programming language)** to execute the command.
+    * Terminal will route to another application that will execute the command, the application is **shell (think of it as scripting languages)** then shell will use **bash (think of it as specific type of scripting language)** to execute the command.
     * Types of shell: (zsh - bash)
     * Example on terminal usage:
       * 1- open new **terminal** [parent process]